VedMishra28102006/spam_email_detection_AI/README.md

 2) How to run

-Install the spam_han_dataset.csv dataset and place it inside the root folder, install the required libraries, then run python3 main.py inside the root folder and open the
+Install the spam_ham_dataset.csv dataset and place it inside the root folder, install the required libraries, then run python3 main.py inside the root folder and open the

 3) Dependencies